thomashallam/NHSUserResearchPanel/Content/panel-guidelines.md

   - Can integrate sign-up processes with user journey

 - **Things to consider first:**
-  - Effort required to set up panel
+  - Time needed to set up and manage a panel
-  - Required software / tooling
+  - Software & tooling requirements
-  - Information governance / data security
+  - Information governance / data privacy / security
   - Ongoing maintenance of the panel
+  - Who will book participants for research
+  - Re-ops training for researchers (and colleagues)
   - Communication plan / user engagement
-  - Incentivisation approach
+  - Incentivisation approach, budgeting

 ## Principles of Good Panel managment